steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 Install the ROCm components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FBGEMM_GPU can run in a ROCm Docker container or along with the full ROCm installation.
+FBGEMM_GPU can run in a ROCm Docker container or in conjunction with the full ROCm installation.
 The Docker method is recommended because it requires fewer steps and provides a stable environment.

 To run FBGEMM_GPU in the Docker container, pull the `Minimal Docker image for ROCm <https://hub.docker.com/r/rocm/rocm-terminal>`_.